 - Utilize thousands of educational apps that raise student engagement and comprehension

-- Create presentations that can be pushed from the iPad to the entire classroom
+- Create presentations that can be pushed from a student's iPad or laptop to the entire classroom

 - Learn how to digitally annotate and practice active reading

-- Benefit from the digital organization tools on the iPad, such as access to school and personal calendars.
+- Benefit from digital organization tools, such as access to school and personal calendars.

 - Learn to make high quality films with iMovie as they synthesize content and create their own learning objects and classroom projects